strimzi/proposals/050-Kafka-Node-Pools.md

 # Kafka Node Pools

+This proposal introduces a new custom resource called `KafkaNodePool` which would allow us to configure different _pools_ of Apache Kafka nodes with different configurations and properties.

 ## Current situation

 Strimzi currently allows only one set of ZooKeeper nodes and one set of Kafka nodes.